HermessOs/Digital-Clock/README.md

 The tens and units digits of the hours display are each routed through a 2-to-1 multiplexer, selecting between the 12-hour and 24-hour counter outputs.
 Both multiplexers share a single select line, driven by a T flip-flop that toggles on each button press — switching the display format instantly without disrupting timekeeping.

+### Output Display

+Each counter's BCD output is fed into a hex (7-segment) display decoder, converting the count into a human-readable digit on the corresponding display.

 ### Manual Time Setting

 Dedicated push buttons allow the hours and minutes to be set independently.